scverse/muon/README.md

   .obs     -- annotation of observations (cells, samples) .var     -- annotation of features (genes, genomic loci, etc.)
   .obsm    -- multidimensional cell annotation,
-              incl. a indices list for each modality that links .obs to the cells of that modality .varm    -- multidimensional feature annotation,
+              incl. indices list for each modality
+              that links .obs to the cells of that modality .varm    -- multidimensional feature annotation,
-              incl. a indices list for each modality that links .var to the features of that modality .mod
+              incl. indices list for each modality
+              that links .var to the features of that modality .mod
     AnnData